U. G. Krishnamurti: No teaching

 The self, as he perceived, is an illusory entity projected by thought and sustained by the "demand" to bring about change in the world, in itself, or in both.
 According to U.G., the self-consciousness or "I" in human beings is born out of the need to give oneself continuity through the constant utilisation of thought.
 When this continuity is broken, even for a split second, its hold on the body is broken and the body falls into its natural rhythm.
 Thought also falls into its natural place – then it can no longer interfere or influence the working of the human body.
 In the absence of any continuity, the arising thoughts combust.
 According to U.G., "The so called self-realization is the discovery for yourself and by yourself that there is no self to discover.
 That will be a very shocking thing because it's going to blast every nerve, every cell, even the cells in the marrow of your bones."

-Likewise, U.G. rejected the notion of a knower by turning the epistemological cornerstone "Cogito, ergo sum" by Descartes on its head, claiming that there is no one thinking, there is just thinking.
+Likewise, U.G. rejected the notion of a knower by turning the epistemological cornerstone "Cogito, ergo sum" by Descartes on its head, postulating that there is no one thinking, there is just thinking.
 He went one step further in his statement: "What is there is about thought but not thought itself."
 Furthermore, human self-consciousness is not a thing, but a movement, one characterised by "perpetual malcontent" and a "fascist insistence" on its own importance and survival.

 While U.G. denied the existence of an individual mind he accepted the concept of a world mind, which according to him contained the accumulation of the totality of man's knowledge and experience.
 He also used "thought sphere" (atmosphere of thoughts) synonymously with the term "world mind".
 He stated that human beings inhabit this thought realm or thought sphere and that the human brain acts like an antenna, picking and choosing thoughts according to its needs.